Green Data Center Solutions

 Reusing Waste Heat

-In areas that are unable to use free air cooling to manage waste heat, some data centers have implemented technologies that facilitate the reuse of waste heat.
-To achieve this, the waste heat is captured and used to power or heat other facility resources.
+In areas that can not use free air cooling to manage waste heat, some data centers are using technologies that facilitate the reuse of waste heat.
+This process captures waste heat and reuses it to power or heat other facility resources.
 For example, a data center on a college campus can use its waste heat to heat swimming pools or buildings.

 Experience the Power of a Dedicated Server